My son,

 There are always Differences between two people.
 That is what Mother Nature makes.
 So it's okay to see differences between us.
 You have some qualities you have brought with you since you were born.
 You have got some others from your formal education, and also from people around you since you mingled with them and got them "inspire" you.

 If you think that it happens only between you and your parents, then you are wrong.
-It's just so natural to see differences that may lead to misunderstandings or even "small" fights because
+It's just so natural to see differences that may lead to misunderstandings or even "small" fights because the relationship of a son towards his parents can be very complex.
+It is usually worsened by spending time together which is relatively not so intense.

 With our case, I've seen it since you were a little kid.
 You loved (and still do) being alone with only your toys, books, and (now) computer.
 I remember well, you preferred staying home with them to going out with your sister and us.
 This lasted until you were at the secondary high school.